April 13, 2023

 It can be taken as one continuous period of leave or two separate blows of at least six weeks (with a gap of 10 weeks between the two parental leave periods).

-What if you have multiple eligible children?
+What if your employee has multiple eligible children?

 Lastly, parents who take parental leave can receive a PRSI Credit for each week of leave taken.